-Students must have submitted all of the above listed documents prior to the final document review with the Division of Graduate Education.
+Students must have submitted the "Final Degree Checklist" in the Kuali "File for Doctoral/Master's (Thesis) Degree Form" to initiate a final review by a Division of Graduate Education Advisor.
 For the status of any DocuSign forms, students should check with their graduate coordinator.
 If all is in order and no further formatting changes are necessary, the Division of Graduate Education will file the electronic version of the dissertation/thesis with both the library and Proquest.
-A congratulatory letter from the Dean of the Division of Graduate Education will usually be provided to students within two weeks after grades are posted.
-The diploma will be mailed to students by the Registrar's Office approximately two to four months after the end of the quarter.
+A congratulatory letter from the Dean of the Division of Graduate Education will be provided to students, usually within 3-5 weeks after all grades are posted.
+The diploma will be mailed to students by the Registrar's Office approximately 2-4 months after the end of the quarter.

-NOTE: Doctoral dissertations and master's theses will be submitted to the Mandeville Special Collections Library in Geisel Library on-line by the Division of Graduate Education.
+NOTE: Doctoral dissertations and master's theses will be submitted to the Mandeville Special Collections Library in Geisel Library electronically by the Division of Graduate Education.
 Once the electronic dissertation/thesis has been accepted by the Division no further changes can be made.